DarkInventor/brand-studio-ai/README.md

 - The OpenAI image API may return either a direct URL or a base64-encoded image.
 The code handles both.
 - Supabase Storage is not used for post images (to avoid extra costs and complexity); images are previewed directly from OpenAI or as data URLs.
+- The AI Analytics feature uses OpenAI's GPT-4o model to analyze content and provide recommendations.
 - If you want to add more social platforms, extend the brand kit and post models.
 - For any issues with authentication or storage, check Supabase project settings and RLS policies.